 Iran's north-western border city of Tabriz was the scene of heavy fighting during the revolution that forced the Shah to leave and country.

-Iran's north-western border city of Tabriz was the scene of heavy fighting during the revolution that forced the Shah to leave and country.
+Background: Iran's north-western border city of Tabriz was the scene of heavy fighting during the revolution that forced the Shah to leave and country.
 Now, the members of Savak, his secret police, are in cells at Tabriz Prison awaiting trial.
 Among them are the area's former Material Law Administrator, Ahmad Bibabadi.

 SYNOPSIS: After the fierce fighting in Tabriz which followed the return to Iran of the Ayatollah Khomeiny, the Revolutionary Command set up their local headquarters here, close to Tabriz Prison.
 Former agents of Savak, the Shah's secret police, are now being held in the prison pending trial.